What Elements Are Required for a Contract to Be Enforceable?

 Furthermore, for an individual to sign a contract on behalf of a company, they must have the full authority to sign.

-If a person signs a contract without the relevant capacity, a court can declare it null and void.
+If a person signs an agreement without the relevant capacity, a court can declare it null and void.

 Offer

 The contract begins because there is an offer of some kind.
 The offering party must communicate what they offer to do, sell, or provide.
 The offer is made in the expectation of an exchange with the accepting party.
-A contract must explicitly state what this exchange entails, including:
+An agreement must explicitly state what this exchange entails, including:

 If your contract does not address these concerns and no law addresses the issue, no party will be legally able to enforce the relevant aspect.